jackiexue005/System-design-note/02-Consistency-Models.md

 **🧠 What it means practically:**

-Imagine you change the lock on your house and tell everyone not to use the old key.
+Imagine you change the **lock on your front door** and message your roommates:

-- You wait until every roommate acknowledges the update
-- Only then do you confirm the lock has changed
+> “Don’t use the old key — I changed the lock!”

+To be safe, you wait for all of them to confirm before assuming the change is fully applied.

-> This system is **safe**, because **no one will ever see the old data again**
+> This is **safe**, because no one will ever mistakenly use outdated info.
-> But it's **slower**, since it waits for every part of the system to agree

-**Example:**
-Changing your banking password — it must work instantly and universally.
-No server should ever accept the old password once it’s changed.
+> But it’s **slower**, because you wait for full agreement before continuing.

+**🛡️ Example: Bank Password Update**

+When you change your **bank password**, it needs to take effect **immediately** across **all systems**:

+- You don't want an old password to still work on some server
+- All replicas must reflect the change before it’s considered done

+That’s why strict consistency is used — to **ensure security**, even if it's **slower** than eventual or causal models.

 ---